-$^{^{23}}$ First line - e.g. the business and operational functions that have responsibility for day to day engagement with and oversight of the performance of the OSP - the risk owners.
+$^{^{22}}$ First line - e.g. the business and operational functions that have responsibility for day to day engagement with and oversight of the performance of the OSP - the risk owners.

-$^{^{24}}$ The risk management and compliance functions within a regulated firm who provide assurance to the board and senior management that the risk is being managed effectively within the business.
+23 The risk management and compliance functions within a regulated firm who provide assurance to the board and senior management that the risk is being managed effectively within the business.

-- iv.
+- a) Have sufficient and appropriately skilled staff within the organisation to oversee, interrogate, analyse and challenge the effectiveness of the outsourced arrangement (in line with Part B Section 4.1 (g) above); - b) Identify key decision makers who have the ability and capability to make decisions based on the information being provided; - c) Monitor the performance of the OSP using a risk based approach, including by: - i.
+Ensuring receipt of appropriate reports from the OSP; - ii.
+Assessing the performance of the OSP, including through the use of measures agreed and documented in their SLAs e.g. key performance indicators (KPIs), key control indicators (KCIs), service reviews and reports, outcomes of internal audit or other third party independent reviews commissioned by the OSP; - iii.
+Assessing the adequacy of the OSPs business continuity measures and associated testing and the effectiveness of the integration with those of the firm, as detailed in Section 10 below; and - iv.
 Conducting onsite reviews of the OSP. - d) Take appropriate measures to ensure that any deficiencies identified in the provision of the service by the OSP are effectively addressed, and if necessary escalated to ensure remediation.
 This may include an ultimate decision to terminate the arrangement; and - e) Incorporate assurance testing related to the management and monitoring of outsourcing as part of their risk management and compliance monitoring programmes.
 Such monitoring reviews as referred to above and assurance testing should be conducted on a frequency and to a degree commensurate with the nature, extent and criticality of the outsourcing arrangements engaged in by the regulated firms and its outsourcing risk assessment in respect of each of these arrangements.
 Firms should document the rationale, in its Outsourcing Policy, for the selected frequency of the conduct of such reviews and be in a position to provide this information to supervisors on request.